 Once you have properly set the location of your "website", you still have to enable the Apache Server.
 You'll do that either with Terminal or with a third-party application.

 To simply activate Apache using Terminal, first make sure that you've enabled the root user.
 Then open the application "Terminal" located in the "Applications/Utilities" folder, then type:

 You will be prompted for your root password.
 Note that this will make sure that Apache starts when your computer boots.
 If you want to stop using Apache, just replace "false" at the end of the command by "true".

-Note also that PHP or other services won't be started and need to be turned on manually also.
-You can read the following article to know how to activate those.
+Note also that PHP or other services won't be started and need to be turned on manually also, but this is not the purpose of this article.

 Disclaimer: Again, we recommend using the built-in Apache server of macOS, using either the macOS Server application or Terminal.
 The following software are not affiliated with Softron, the use of these services will be done at your own risk and Softron will not be liable to anything happening on your computer when using the following tips.